apache/pulsar/site2/docs/security-extending.md

 Pulsar supports mutual TLS and Athenz authentication plugins.
 For how to use these authentication plugins, you can refer to the description in [Security](security-overview.md).

-You can choose to use a custom authentication mechanism by providing the implementation in the form of two plugins.
+You can use a custom authentication mechanism by providing the implementation in the form of two plugins.
 One plugin is for the Client library and the other plugin is for the Pulsar Proxy and/or Pulsar Broker to validate the credentials.

 ### Client authentication plugin